VBhojawala/vbhojawala.github.io/pages/python/06_Module_and_Package/01_Module_Package_Import.md

 <div id="tut-content">
     <ul>
         <li> Module can have __all__ variable containing list of attributes to be imported when wildcard import is used. </li>
+        <li> Special variable and function (attribute and functions whose name begins with _ or __) are not imported when importing using wildcard import but they can be accessed using module import. </li>
     </ul>
 </div>